monome/monome.github.io/twenty.md

 ![](image/20/0610-desk.jpg)

-october 2006, philadelphia &mdash; cousteau saw that we needed some supervision and to relax a little bit, decided to move in.
+october 2006, philadelphia &mdash; cousteau saw that we needed some supervision and to relax a little bit, so decided to move in.

 ![](image/20/0704-dublab.jpg)